-To request to have an outside course considered for transfer, the student must provide a copy of the course description for electives and course syllabus for core courses to Wendy Cunniff in the graduate office.
+To request to have an outside course considered for transfer, the student must provide a copy of the course description for electives and course syllabus for core courses to Curtis Bruno (Curtis.bruno@bc.edu) in the graduate office.
 Electives / cognates may be approved by the faculty advisor.
-Core courses that were taken prior to matriculation at Boston College must be reviewed for equivalency by the TOR for the core course at

-Boston College, and approved by the TOR and the graduate associate dean (forms in the appendix and on the CSON web site.)
+Core courses that were taken prior to matriculation at Boston College must be reviewed for equivalency by the TOR for the core course at Boston College, and approved by the TOR and the Graduate Associate Dean (forms in the appendix and on the CSON web site.)
 If approved, the student must submit a final official transcript documenting a grade of B or better to the graduate office for processing.
 The transfer course and credit, but not a grade, will be recorded on the student's transcript after the student has successfully completed one full semester at Boston College.